Zimbra-Community/bulkreply-zimlet/README.md

 - PayPal: info@barrydegraaff.tk
 - Bank transfer: IBAN NL55ABNA0623226413 ; BIC ABNANL2A

-This Zimlet is designed for Zimbra version 8.6.
+This Zimlet is supported on Zimbra version 8.7.11 and 8.8.9 and above.

 This Zimlet is not available for use in Zimbra Desktop.